adrian154/blog/blogposts/internet.md

 Some time ago, it occurred to me that I didn't *really* understand what made the Internet work.
 Sure, I am all too familiar with what the user experience is like, and my adventures in web development have forced me to acquire a fair bit of networking knowledge, but between the bits of light there existed vast chasms of confusion.
 So I decided to do some reading, some soul-searching, and publish my findings in the form of a blog post.

+Please note that this post is by no means a comprehensive overview of *all* the technologies involved in the Internet; I only have one lifetime to waste, unfortunately.
+However, it does aim to at least touch on all of the most influential systems and organizations that allow the Internet to function.
+I probably won't cover the Internet's history in very much depth, either, though that is a fascinating topic that you should absolutely look into if you have any interest in networking.

 The word "internet" itself offers some hints about its architecture.
 "Internet" is short for *internetworking*, the act of connecting multiple computer networks so that they can communicate.
 That's essentially what the Internet is, a bunch of independently maintained networks that are connected such that any two computers on the Internet can reach each other.

 ## A Word on Layers